solo-io/platform-portal-backstage-plugin-frontend/plugins/platform-portal-backstage-plugin-frontend/README.md

      #
      # The `token_endpoint` is where to get the OAuth token.
      tokenEndpoint: ''

      # The `authorization_endpoint` is where to get the PKCE authorization code.
      authEndpoint: ''

      # The `end_session_endpoint` is where to end the session.
      logoutEndpoint: ''
    ```

+> &#x26a0;&#xfe0f; For Keycloak users, make sure the OIDC type is set to "public access type" on your client's settings page.
+On newer Keycloak versions, this is done by unchecking the "Client authentication" checkbox.
+Older Keycloak versions have an "Access Type" dropdown that should be set to public access.

 ### Trying out Solo's demo Backstage image